Filing a complaint with Kifid: your rights and step-by-step plan

 Although you can file a complaint yourself, it is often wise to engage a lawyer.
 Financial institutions have legal experts who will thoroughly contest your complaint.
 A lawyer can help you with:

-• The legal substantiation of your complaint
+• Legally substantiating your complaint

-• Collecting evidence
+• Collecting supporting documents

-• Diversion against the financial institution
+• Mounting a defense against the financial institution

-Free legal aid in damage cases
+Free legal assistance for damage claims

 Share this message